Smxddddd/WLARM/README.md

 # WLARM
 This dataset is designed for research on WiFi-based sensing, including indoor localization, human activity recognition, and respiration monitoring.
-It is collected using USRP devices with WiFi CSI and organized to support training and evaluation of models under different environmental and spatial configurations.
+It is collected using USRP devices with WiFi CSI and organized to support training and evaluation of models under different environmental and spatial configurations.//
 📂 Dataset Structure
 ├── 1.5m/           # CSI data collected at 1.5 meters between TX and RX
 ├── 2m/             # Data at 2.0 meters